New carbon "spintronics" could replace silicon transistors

 While the concept is still on the drawing board, Friedman said work toward a prototype of the all-carbon, cascaded spintronic computing system will continue in the interdisciplinary NanoSpinCompute research laboratory, which he directs at UT Dallas.

-For more information about this research, read the original paper or view the release from UT Dallas on the Beckman Institute website.
+For more information about this research, read the original paper, read a story from Interesting Engineering, or view the release from UT Dallas on the Beckman Institute website.